SAP-archive/Tracer/README.md

 ### Source Format

-The application Source format is json array:
+The application source format is json array:

 ```
 [